Maleick/byvalver/README.md

 For persistent issues, use verbose mode and check logs

-If bad-char elimination fails on specific shellcode, consider adding targeted strategies to the registry.
+If bad-byte elimination fails on specific shellcode, consider adding targeted strategies to the registry.

-## License
+## LICENSE

-byvalver is sicced freely upon the Earth under the [UNLICENSE](./UNLICENSE).
+`byvalver` is sicced freely upon the Earth under the [UNLICENSE](./UNLICENSE).

 </DOCUMENT>